 Understanding the Mechanisms of Propaganda

 At its most basic, propaganda is biased or misleading information circulated through some form of mass media with the intent of promoting a political agenda or viewpoint.
 Propaganda is deliberately not objective and is usually part of a larger psychological campaign to influence people toward a specific opinion.
 It may include outright lies or more subtle misinformation and censorship.

-Propaganda works by tapping into emotions through images, slogans, and a selective use of information or control and censorship of the facts.
+Propaganda works by tapping into emotions through images, slogans, and selective use of information or control and censorship of the facts.
 This is especially true if propaganda is being utilized by a government that is controlling the media by censorship or one that owns and runs media outlets, as was the case in the former Soviet Union.

-Modern-day political advertising, especially attack ads that create a negative impression about a candidate, can fall under the category of propaganda—although such ads are generally viewed as less sinister that state-sponsored propaganda.
+Modern-day political advertising, especially attack ads that create a negative impression about a candidate, can fall under the category of propaganda—although such ads are generally viewed as less sinister than state-sponsored propaganda.

 Famous Examples of Propaganda

 The most obvious examples of propaganda happen during wars when governments try to rally their people against a common enemy.
 During World War I and World War II, posters depicting the enemy as evil were commonly used.

 This technique was considered important not just to win public opinion, but to convince soldiers to fight in often bloody battles.
 Whether such propaganda had long-term negative effects is still debatable.
 Derogatory nicknames were given to enemies in both World Wars, and posters showed the Japanese and German soldiers resembling rats or monsters.

 During the Cold War, both the Soviet Union and the United States used propaganda against each other, to try to persuade their own citizens, as well as those in other countries, of who was right.
 In Fidel Castro's Cuba, propaganda was commonplace, as he rallied Cubans to embrace Communism.

 Non-Government Uses of Propaganda